DrYaling/asr/README.md

     2.High performance concurrency and 'safe' language features.

     3.Good branch stuctures and error(or Try trait) statement.

+    4.Make me understand that I wasn't the programmer I thought I was.

   Then the last one,no gc without extro memory management as c/c++, and 'hardly' crash unless we do like self destruction.